Simon Forman: Life

 With a notable sexual appetite, Forman pursued numerous women.
 He wrote of his conquests in his diaries, showing as little regard for the background of his inamoratas as for the location of consummation.
 Many of his clients provided brief affairs.
 He wrote of having his first sex with his "beloved" on "15/12/1593, 5:00 PM, London."
 Then writing after "She died 13/6/1597."
 On 22 July 1599, Forman wed seventeen-year-old Jane Baker.
-Having never been content with just one woman, the marriage "did not make much difference to (his) way of life, except that he had an inexperienced girl now as mistress of the house; he continued to be master".
+Having never been content with just one woman, the marriage "did not make much difference to [his] way of life, except that he had an inexperienced girl now as mistress of the house; he continued to be master".
 In 1611, he accurately predicted his own death on the River Thames.
-Another astrologer, William Lilly, reports that one warm Sunday afternoon in September of that year, Forman told his wife that he would die the following Thursday night (12 September).
-And, sure enough:
+Another astrologer, William Lilly, reports that one warm Sunday afternoon in September of that year, Forman told his wife that he would die the following Thursday night (12 September):

 Monday came, all was well.
 Tuesday came, he not sick.
 Wednesday came, and still he was well; with which his impertinent wife did much twit him in his teeth.
 Thursday came, and dinner was ended, he very well: he went down to the water-side, and took a pair of oars to go to some buildings he was in hand with in Puddle-dock.
 Being in the middle of the Thames, he presently fell down, only saying, 'An impost, an impost,' and so died.
 A most sad storm of wind immediately following.

 Five years after his death he was implicated in the murder of Thomas Overbury when two of his patients, Lady Frances Howard and Mrs Anne Turner, were found guilty of the crime.
-During the testimony of Howard's trial, lawyers hurled accusations at Forman, claiming that he had given Lady Essex the potion with which she plotted to kill Overbury.
-During the trial he was described by Sir Edward Coke, Lord Chief Justice of the King's Bench as the "Devil Forman"; the result being that his reputation was severely tarnished.
+During the testimony of Howard's trial, lawyers hurled accusations at Forman, saying he had given Lady Essex the potion with which she plotted to kill Overbury.
+During the trial he was described by Sir Edward Coke, Lord Chief Justice of the King's Bench, as the "Devil Forman"; the result being that his reputation was severely tarnished.